-Stephen Danley is an Assistant Professor of Public Policy and Administration at Rutgers-Camden University.
+Stephen Danley is an Associate Professor of Public Policy and Administration at Rutgers-Camden University and author of A Neighborhood Politics of Last Resort: Post-Katrina New Orleans and the Right to the City.
 His research focus includes urban neighborhoods as well as partnership and protest in cities.
 He has a particular soft spot for both Camden, NJ and New Orleans, LA.

 He founded and authors the Local Knowledge Blog, which has been featured in Next City magazine, the Philadelphia Inquirer, and Philly Magazine.
 The blog highlights local voice and local issues, particularly in Camden.